sandhiyakavi/Jmeter-Project/README.md

 Used constant timer to add fixed delays.
 Used listeners to display the results.
-Used assertions to check the response. can run the code in command line using: jmeter -n -t { .jmx file location} -l {Results folder location} -e -o {Reports folder location}
+Used assertions to check the response.

+Can run the code in command line using: jmeter -n -t { .jmx file location} -l {Results folder location} -e -o {Reports folder location}